-Boats with dual tanks have a two-position switch (MAIN-AUX) which allows separate fuel quantity readings from each tank.
-This switch only operates the fuel level gauge, and does not select the tank.
-Reference FUEL SELECT VALVE in Chapter 2 for directions on selecting.
+Boats with dual tanks have a two-position switch (MAIN-AUX) which allows separate fuel readings from each tank.
+This switch only operates the fuel level gauge, and does not select the tank in use.
+See FUEL SELECT VALVE, Chapter 2, for selecting a tank.